-- 3.1 In addition to the particular sanctions set out in this Appendix 1, the Head may prescribe and authorise the use of such other sanctions as comply with good education practice and promote good behaviour and compliance with the School rules. - 3.2 All sanctions must be reasonable and proportionate and take account of the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
-No sanction should promote fear, shame, embarrassment or anxiety, or be cruel. - 3.3 Sanctions may include: - 3.3.1 Progression through the traffic light behaviour plan:
+- 2.1 In addition to the particular sanctions set out in this Appendix 1, the Head may prescribe and authorise the use of such other sanctions as comply with good education practice and promote good behaviour and compliance with the School rules. - 2.2 All sanctions must be reasonable and proportionate and take account of the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
+No sanction should promote fear, shame, embarrassment or anxiety, or be cruel.

+2.3 Sanctions may include: